moraogando/Parallel_Suite2p/README.md

 doi: https://doi.org/10.1101/2023.03.02.530875

-The core repo for full mesoscale closed loop experiments exists at [Hyeyoung Shin's github](https://github.com/hs13/Meso_HScode)
+The core repo for full mesoscale closed-loop experiments exists at [Hyeyoung Shin's github](https://github.com/hs13/Meso_HScode)

 ImageProcessor Documentation
 This Python code defines a class called `ImageProcessor` that is used to process and analyze ScanImage TIFF images using the